1914 College Football All-Southern Team: Key

-ZC = received votes a composite All-SIAA compiled from a total of seven sports writers, coaches, and others by Z. G. Clevenger, University of Tennessee athletic director.
+ZC = received votes a composite All-SIAA compiled from a total of seven sports writers, coaches, and others by Zora Clevenger, University of Tennessee athletic director.
 The seven were coaches Clevenger and Pontius of Tennessee, Innis Brown, John Heisman, Dick Jemison, Innis Brown, Jack Nye, W. G. Foster, and Bill Streit.

 C = received selections in a composite of five selectors: Atlanta Constitution, the Atlanta Journal, the Birmingham Ledger, the Birmingham Age-Herald, and the Atlanta Sunday American.

 IB = selected by Innis Brown, sporting editor for the Atlanta Journal.

 DJ = selected by Dick Jemison, sporting editor for the Atlanta Constitution.
 He also had an All-SIAA team, used in the above composite.

 HC = selected by Harris G. Cope, coach at University of the South.

 EG = selected by Ewing Gillis of the New Orleans Item.